Sidhaant0802/Sidhaant0802/README.md

 - 👋 Hi, I’m @Sidhaant0802
 - 👀 I’m interested in Programming, especially in Python, VB.Net, USB Rubber Ducky Script and HTML.
-- 🌱 I’m currently learning Podar International Academy, Santa Cruz
+- 🌱 I’m currently learning at Podar International Academy, Santa Cruz
 - 💞️ I’m looking to collaborate on Github.com
 - 📫 How to reach me sidhaant99nmenon@gmail.com is my email.
 Mail me for any queries.